fynnfluegge/codeqai/README.md

 the configuration process is initiated, where the embeddings and llms can be chosen.

+> [!IMPORTANT]
+> If you want to change the embeddings model in the configuration later, make sure to delete the old files from `~/.cache/codeqai`.
+> Afterwards the vector store files are created again with the recent configured embeddings model.
+This is neccessary since the similarity search does not work if the models differ.

 ## 🌐 Remote models

 If remote models are used, the following environment variables are required.